 Essential Food and Agriculture Work Permit SAMPLE (English and Spanish) from the National Milk Producers Association

-Employer Action Steps: Your farm workforce is not immune to coronavirus, please begin taking steps to protect yourself and your employees.
+Employer Action Steps: Your farm workforce is not immune to COVID-19, please begin taking steps to protect yourself and your employees.

-- Talk with your employees about coronavirus, how it spreads, and how to prevent getting infected.
+- Talk with your employees about COVID-19, how it spreads, and how to prevent getting infected.

 - Print the CDC factsheets and posters, post in your workplace and employee housing facilities.

 - Provide guidance to help employees clean and disinfect employer-provided housing.
 Follow up with employees and manage the process to be sure that this happens.
 Set up a regular weekly and daily schedule for cleaning and view the CDC guidance for cleaning homes: https://www.cdc.gov/coronavirus/2019-ncov/community/home/cleaning-disinfection.html

 - Clean and disinfect your workplace.
 Clean and disinfect any areas where employees congregate or routinely touch items such as doorknobs and computer keyboards.
 Set up daily and weekly cleaning schedules.

 - Provide cleaning supplies such as cleaning solutions, buckets, mops, brushes, etc for cleaning at work and for those living in employer-provided housing.
 (CDC list of approved antimicrobial cleaning products: https://www.epa.gov/sites/production/files/2020-03/documents/sars-cov-2-list_03-03-2020.pdf)